UWO-Aero-Design/gnd-station/README.md

 The imported files are stored in a docker volume called osm-data and the rendered files in a docker volume called osm-rendered.
 These will not be deleted when running `docker-compose down` so delete them when you're done using `docker volume rm osm-data osm-rendered`.

+### Testing
+Just like the actual groundstation, testing is also run within a docker container.
+To run the tests, use the command `docker compose up unittest-backend` at the root of this repository.

+Currently testing is only done on the backend (api) and is limited to unit tests.
+The tests also have a problem where they are unable to gracefully shutdown, however, they can still be run as they produce the correct output.
+In the future we want to expand to unit tests for the frontend, and integration tests (selenium).

 ### Documentation
 The API documentation is available at the [http://localhost:5000/docs](http://localhost:5000/docs)`/docs`.